A site along the Butterfield Overland National Historic Trail

 The Great House at Casa Grande Ruins has existed for over 600 years.

-Explore the history and stories of an extended network of communities and irrigation canals.
 An Ancestral Sonoran Desert People's farming community and "Great House" are preserved at Casa Grande Ruins.
-Whether the Casa Grande was a gathering place fo
+Whether a gathering place for people or simply a waypoint marker in an extensive system of canals and trading partners, the structures are a

 Massai Point offers excellent views of the standing rocks at Chiricahua